 - Plan around your own goals and dreams, not those of other people.

-- Create a timeline is realistic and gives sufficient buffer time for delays.
+- Create a timeline (here’s my template for an ideal timeline) that is realistic and gives sufficient buffer time for delays.

 - Make your schedule and plans that result in great photography that you’ll forever treasure.